farcloser/tigron/README.md

-Projects and companies thus routinely end-up growing in-house tooling, that generally suffer from lack of structure and expressiveness, ultimately encouraging bad test design while overlooking important aspects (like teardowns), leading to largely degraded and unscalable situations (flakyness being of course the number 1 scourge).
+Projects and companies thus routinely end-up growing in-house tooling, that generally suffer from lack of structure and expressiveness, ultimately encouraging bad test design while overlooking important aspects (like tear down), leading to largely degraded and unscalable situations (flakyness being of course the number 1 scourge).

 Tigron was developed specifically to address these issues, from the experience of testing